-The out-of-pocket fee is $78.50 per session.
-You will be asked to pay the standard fee of $205 per session, and afterwards (usually within 24 hours), the rebate of $126.50 will be deposited by Medicare directly into your account.
+With a Mental Health Care Plan from your GP, the out-of-pocket fee ranges between $52.95 and $122.95 per session.
+You will be asked to pay the full fee upfront and afterwards (usually within 24 hours), a Medicare rebate of $137.60 will be deposited by Medicare directly into your account.

 Do you ever reduce your fee?

 If you are experiencing significant financial stress, a reduced fee may be negotiated.
 However only a certain number of reduced-fee places can be offered to people at any one time, which may impact whether a concession is possible.